The EARLY History of the Great Lakeland 3Day™

 Above: Day One start in 2006 at Rydall Hall.
 Each competitor’s dry bag is weighed before being accepted!
 Photo: Shane Ohly.

 The route was also billed as 3 x 25 mile days and very much linear so that it is large ranging tour of The Lakes.
 The routes changed every year, and we only release the day’s route on the evening before.
-Another key GL3D factor was allowing runners to start when they wanted, rather than generate a list of start times; this lessens the stress factor as you can’t be late for your star.
+Another key GL3D factor was allowing runners to start when they wanted, rather than generate a list of start times; this lessens the stress factor as you can’t be late for your start.
 We aimed to keep our overnight campsites very simple and remote, with limited vehicle access just for the baggage van, and have discouraged ‘support teams’.
 Baggage was limited to a one hundred-litre Drybag weighing no more than 12kg.
 We also always aimed to have a start/finish on the edge of The Lakes, and so keep entrants cars out of the Lake District National Park and basically adopt a green eco policy.

 Above: The amazing first day weather of 'The GL3D on Tour'... the 2007 excursion to North Wales.
 Carmen Elphick heading along the Carneddau.
 Photo: Simon Caldwell

 After the tenth anniversary in 2007, in Wales, which had been slightly short but to the usual high standards, it was suggested that the event should get longer mainly because of the growing interest in the UTMB.
 This was pre-Lakeland 100 days and so it was decided that 100 miles in three days was attainable.
 The following year (2008) the route started at Bampton, one of our favourite start/finish or overnight locations, and went all the way to Turner Hall in one very long day.
 Checkpoints included High Raise near High Steet, before descending across the Ullswater Valley and heading up Deepdale and over to Wythburn.
 I think Rossett Pike and Three Shire Stone featured, before the last control on Dow Crag.
 It was a long day and had ‘broken’ a few people, but one competitor finished with just one shoe, so it couldn’t have been too bad!
-Day Two headed north via the Central Fells and Buttermere the across Robinson to finish near Watendlath.
+Day Two headed north via the Central Fells and Buttermere, over Robinson to finish near Watendlath.
 Once again a few finished in the dark, and it had rained heavily.... but this was character building stuff.
 The Watendlath campsite was a very simply site but idyllic and a clear bright day followed.
 Watching the Day Three starters begin their journey home was a very poignant moment for me as I watched Matt Kowlaski-Hicks jog off down the road; I knew Matt had patiently guided a small group including his running partner through a tough and long Day Two, finishing well into darkness.
 Sadly, but wisely, his partner decided not to start Day Three so Matt was running solo and definitely ‘on a bit of a mission’ to make up lost time.
 It was a beautiful morning after the previous day’s storm, Matt looked strong and I knew he would finish well.
 It gave me a tremendous sense of pleasure and satisfaction to see all our hard work over the past few years come to fruition.

 Neither was the Day Three route a short easy day.
 It took in Fairfield, Kirkstone Pass, Mardale Ill Bell, Branstree and a finish along the ridge south of Haweswater.
 It gave me great pleasure to see Sarah Jones and Angela Sykes finish on Monday evening and to see them do well in subsequent Mountain Marathons.
 After the 2008 event we reverted to the 3 x 25+ mile days as consecutive 33 mile Lakeland fell top days proved to be just too long for many.